Too Old For Telepathy

 The development that concerns me the most is the very thing I feel is also the best aspect of the Internet – communication.
 We can stay in contact with friends.
 We can make new friends from far away.
 We can tap into forms of community that fit us better than the accidental community of our neighbourhoods.
 And with all this comes the virtual telepathy I refer to.
 Is it a super power or an affliction?
 I feel both at times.

-It can be both maddening and addictive.
+It can be maddening yet enticing.
 I desire my daily fix of what everyone is saying.
 But it can get too much for me.
 Every mind is unique and all this overlapping of minds can be hectic for just one mind to digest.
 Do they truly think or feel that and if so why am I different?
 Who has the more skewed perspective?
-Who is succumbing to memes and who is still thinking for themselves?
+Who is succumbing to peer group pressure and who is still thinking for themselves?
 The mess of perception becomes so much more messy in the setting of something like Facebook.

 But should I then assume this is a problem for all?
 Or should I factor my age (and my luddite tendency) into this?
 I only encountered the Internet as a young adult and its more mobile and media-encompassing form as a mature adult.
 In contrast younger generations (or more tech-savvy persons) will be far more adapted to it.
 They will surely be in a better position to cope with the problem I describe.
 And as it shapes them they will hopefully also shape it to better fit them.